River Drone: Course

 After another crossing by the B6057 and the railway, the river loops south-west.
 Dronfield Works, which made shovels, and the gas works were on the right bank, while the river widened to form the mill pond for Dronfield Corn Mill.
 The tail race rejoined the river after both had passed under the railway.
 As it approaches Dronfield Sewage Works, the river passes through Dronfield Nature Park, and is joined by another tributary, which rises near Bentley Farm, heads west to Bentley Hall Farm, and then runs along the eastern edge of Dronfield through Frith Wood and through an industrial park to join the Drone.
 The river continues in a south-easterly direction, passing under Half Acre Land and Crow Lane, Unstone, and then turns south-west to reach the site of Unstone Mill.
 Continuing on, it passes through one of the seven arches of Unstone Viaduct, built in 1870 as part of the Chesterfield to Sheffield line of the Midland Railway.
 It was designed by J. S. Crossley and is grade II listed.

 The river passes east of Unstone Green, where it is crossed by Whittington Lane and then the B6057 road at Brierley Bridge.
-Further south, is passes back under that road, and then through a long culvert under the A61 road and its sliproads.
+Further south, is passes back under that road, and then through a long culvert under the A61 road and its slip roads.
 It is joined by Barlow Brook on its right bank, and becomes the River Whitting.
 Almost immediately it is crossed again by the A61, and then the B6057 and the railway.
 It runs along the south-west border of Old Whittington, where it is crossed by the B6052 road, and the final bridge carries another railway, the line to Sheffield via Barrow Hill.
 Just beyond the bridge it joins the River Rother on its left bank.